benoitheinrich/micro-services-finder/readme.md

 implementation is a **Mock Service**.

-A **Mock Service** is similar to a real implementation module, except that in general the name of the class will start by the word `ock`.
+A **Mock Service** is similar to a real implementation module, except that in general the name of the class will start by the word `Mock`.

 **Mock Services** will have to be ignored by the tool as they can't be delivered as part of a microservice.